HariKumarhks/My-Speed-Controller/README.md

 controls to accelerate, slowdown, and quickly rewind or advance the video.
 Or, even better, simply use your keyboard:

-- **S** - decrease playback speed.
+- **Num -** - decrease playback speed.
-- **D** - increase playback speed.
+- **Num +** - increase playback speed.
-- **R** - reset playback speed to 1.0x.
+- **Num 'star'** - reset playback speed to 1.0x.
-- **Z** - rewind video by 10 seconds.
+- **Left** - rewind video by 10 seconds.
-- **X** - advance video by 10 seconds.
+- **Right** - advance video by 10 seconds.
-- **G** - toggle between current and user configurable preferred speed.
+- **Num .** - toggle between current and user configurable Toggle speed.
 - **V** - show/hide the controller.

 You can customize and reassign the default shortcut keys in the extensions settings page as well as add additional shortcut keys to match your preferences.
-As an example, you can assign multiple "preferred speed" shortcuts with different values, allowing you to quickly toggle between your most frequently used speeds.
+As an example, you can assign multiple "Toggle speed" shortcuts with different values, allowing you to quickly toggle between your most frequently used speeds.
 To add a new shortcut, open extension settings and click "Add New".

 ![settings Add New shortcut](https://user-images.githubusercontent.com/121805/50726471-50242200-1172-11e9-902f-0e5958387617.jpg)